blw219/C-circuit-simulator/README.md

 # C++ Circuit Simulator

-Please contact the me to request for technical specification and details about the programme
+Please contact me to request for technical specification and details about the programme